Farama-Foundation/chatarena/README.md

     - **Moderator**: a moderator is a special type of player that can control the game environment.
 It allows you to define game environments using an LLM.
 - **Arena**: an arena is a utility class that contains the game environment and the players.
-It enables you to easily run the game and save the game history, as well as interacting with the game via Web UI or CLI.
+It enables you to easily run the game and save the game history, and interact with the game via the Web UI or CLI.

 ### Step 1: Define Multiple Players with LLM Backend